MitchBradley/Grbl_Esp32-wiki/Compiling-the-firmware.md

 The default firmware is setup for use with the [Grbl_ESP32 Development Board](https://www.tindie.com/products/33366583/grbl_esp32-cnc-development-board-v31/).
 If you have a different hardware target, make sure the I/O pin mapping is correct.
 See [this wiki page](https://github.com/bdring/Grbl_Esp32/wiki/Setting-Up-the-I-O-Pins).

+### Startup Info

+The USB serial port is established right away and will display a lot of useful information.
+It will also ride through a crash and display useful debugging information.
+If you want to know the Wifi settings being used, watch this port on startup.

 ### WebUI

 When you first try to use the WebUI, you will get this screen.